-All our documents are available in large print, Braille, another language or on a cassette to request them please call us on 01785 276113.
+All our documents are available in large print - to request a copy please contact the individual school.

 - You must complete the application form to apply for this vacancy. - There is opportunity within the application to provide evidence of your experiences, skills and qualifications as related to the person specification.
 You may provide further details on additional sheets if required. - Please ensure all gaps in employment and education history are fully explained on your application form.
-We may wish to verify this information during the recruitment process. - Please complete the Equal Opportunities monitoring form.
-We are keen to ensure that our jobs are accessible to all members of the community and use this data to monitor our progress in doing this. - Make sure you return your application form by the closing date. - No applications will be accepted once the closing date has passed. - After the closing date the applications will be passed onto the appointing manager for short listing. - Please keep free any interview date given; it is not normally possible to rearrange this date. - We welcome applications from all sections of the community and will be pleased to help meet any requirements arising as part of the recruitment process. - You will be asked to sign a copy of your electronically submitted application form at interview.
+We may wish to verify this information during the recruitment process. - Make sure you return your application form by the closing date. - No applications will be accepted once the closing date has passed. - After the closing date the applications will be passed onto the appointing manager for short listing. - Please keep free any interview date given; it is not normally possible to rearrange this date. - We welcome applications from all sections of the community and will be pleased to help meet any requirements arising as part of the recruitment process. - You will be asked to sign a copy of your electronically submitted application form at interview.